 The value of a pain and suffering settlement in Texas depends on several key factors, including:

-- Emotional pain and mental health effects – PTSD, anxiety, depression, or sleep disturbances can increase non-economic damages.
+- Emotional pain and mental health effects – PTSD, anxiety, depression, and sleep disturbances are real, compensable damages.
+But they need to be documented by a licensed professional to actually carry weight in your claim.

 Texas Laws on Pain and Suffering Compensation